thomasdarimont/terraform-provider-keycloak/docs/resources/group.md

 - `realm_id` - (Required) The realm this group exists in.
 - `parent_id` - (Optional) The ID of this group's parent.
 If omitted, this group will be defined at the root level.
 - `name` - (Required) The name of the group.
 - `attributes` - (Optional) A map representing attributes for the group.
-In order to add multivalue attributes, use `##` to seperate the values.
+In order to add multivalued attributes, use `##` to separate the values.
 Max length for each value is 255 chars

 ## Attributes Reference